top of page

 Welcome

-The Center for Relationships and Sexuality was established in 2005 in Allentown, PA, where it is based, by Dr. David Roth, and the late Dr. Carole Moretz, with its sex therapy practice in New York City, Phoenix, the San Francisco Bay Area, and now online internationally.
+The Center for Relationships and Sexuality was established in 2005 by Dr. David Roth and the late Dr. Carole Moretz as the first relationship and sex therapy practice based in the Lehigh Valley.
+In 2006 it expanded from Allentown, Pennsylvania to New York City, then Phoenix and the San Francisco Bay Area, and is now online internationally.

-Our commitment is to help you in your pursuit of pleasure and intimacy and fulfilling relationships in an environment where desire, passion, and eroticism are uniquely satisfying and meaningful to you.
+We're commitment to helping you to overcome obstacles in your pursuit of greater pleasure, deeper intimacy and more fulfilling relationships that are uniquely satisfying and meaningful to YOU.

 • Recent surveys show that 40% of American women and one-third of American men are dissatisfied with their sex lives.